E-safety is a very important part of our work with children, families and staff.

 Increasingly our concerns about children’s safety are linked to their behaviours online and using portable devices susch as mobile phones and tablets.

-We explicitly teach children about e-safety and work with our partners at Hi-Impact and NSPCC to promote e-safety from a very young age.
+We explicitly teach children about e-safety and work with our partners at Wirral IT and NSPCC to promote e-safety from a very young age.

 All curriculum staff are trained in e-safety and receive regular updates.